 Students are placed with the Iowa Board of Professional Ethics and Conduct.
-Interns work on all phases of complaints, performing fact finding, researching, and assisting prosecuting attorneys at ethics hearings before the Board.
+Interns work on all phases of complaints, performing fact finding, researching, and assisting prosecuting attorneys at ethics hearings before the Grievance Commission.
 609. FEDERAL PUBLIC DEFENDER INTERNSHIP.
 3 CR/NC

 Students are exposed to the practical application of substantive law to the defense of criminal charges in the federal courts.
 Interns shadow their supervising attorney through at least one entire criminal proceeding from arrest through appeal.
 Interns draft legal documents, interview witnesses and clients, and participate in plea bargaining.
 625. FORECLOSURE DEFENSE INTERNSHIP.
 3 CR/NC

 Students will work for a minimum of 150 hours for Iowa Legal Aid doing only foreclosure and mortgage related work.
 As part of the internship students will be given varied experiences, including research and writing memos and briefs on relevant legal issues, attending and conducting client interviews, doing a rotation on the hotline, accompanying attorneys to court hearings and trials, and attending and presenting community foreclosure prevention meetings.621.
 HONORS JUDICIAL INTERNSHIP.
 6 CR/NC